GoogleChrome/web.dev/src/site/content/en/media/media-application-basics/index.md

   - derekherman
 description: |
   Working with media often requires changing the characteristics of media files.
-  On this page, we learn about the tools we use and how to install them quickly.
+  On this page, you'll learn about the tools used and how to install them quickly.
 date: 2017-06-09
 updated: 2021-03-07
 tags: